hapostgres/pg_auto_failover/docs/tutorial.rst

        --address-prefix 10.0.0.0/16

-We need to open ports 5432 (Postgres) and 22 (SSH) between the machines, and also give ourselves address from our remote IP.
+We need to open ports 5432 (Postgres) and 22 (SSH) between the machines, and also give ourselves access from our remote IP.
 We'll do this with a network security group and a subnet.

 .. code-block:: bash